realm/realm-core/README.md

 Building for iOS
 ----------------

-On Mac OS X it is possible to build a version of the TightDB core library for iOS (the iPhone OS).
+On Mac OS X it is possible to build a version of the Realm core library for iOS (the iPhone OS).
 It requires that the iPhoneOS and iPhoneSimulator SDKs for Xcode are installed.

-Run the following command to build the TightDB core library for iPhone/iOS:
+Run the following command to build the Realm core library for iPhone/iOS:

     sh build.sh build-iphone